rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 Politicians across parties are either apathetic or too scared to self-empower people by providing a decent education system.
 They depend only on giving out freebies for winning the election and capturing power.
 People must realize that there is "no free lunch."
-If people rely only on freebies, it only creates a nation of beggars and homeless destitute.
+If they rely only on freebies, it will only create a nation of beggars and homeless destitute.

 India has roughly 1k universities with 40k affiliated colleges.
 In 2019-20, the GER (Gross Enrollment Ratio) was 27.1.
 It translates to approximately 3.7 corers enrollments for the population in the age group of 18-23 years.
 A group of